BradHutchings/Mmojo-Server/instructions/401-Download-Models.md

   <summary><b>Optional: Backup models to Mmojo Share</b></summary>

 This backs up all new models in the `$LOCAL_MODELS_DIR` directory to your Mmojo Share.
-- View the script: <a href="../scripts/mm-backup-models.sh" target="_blank">mm-backup-models.sh</a>.
+- View the script: <a href="../scripts/mm-models-backup.sh" target="_blank">mm-models-backup.sh</a>.
 - Run the script.
   ```
-  mm-backup-models.sh
+  mm-models-backup.sh
   ```
 </details>